-Brookdale aims to provide each individual pupil with the opportunities to fully develop their intellectual, social, moral, cultural and physical skills within a caring and secure environment.

-Brookdale Primary School is committed to providing an appropriate, high-quality education to all the children living in our local area.
-We believe that all children, including those identified as having special educational needs, have a common entitlement to a broad and balanced academic and social curriculum.
+At Brookdale Primary School, we aim to provide each individual pupil with the opportunities to fully develop their intellectual, social, moral, cultural and physical skills within a caring and secure environment.
+As a school we are committed providing an appropriate, high-quality education to all the children living in our local area.
+We believe that all children, including those identified as having special needs education, have a common entitlement to a broad and balanced academic and social curriculum.
 This will be made accessible to them, and they will have opportunity to be fully included in all aspects of school life.